-*COVID-19 UPDATE:* Currently, our community space is CLOSED for meals and in-person Recovery Circles due to the recent uptick in Covid-19 cases.
-We are working to continue scheduled Circles for Members via Zoom, and offering limited remote services via phone.
+*COVID-19 UPDATE:* Currently, our community space is CLOSED for meals and in-person Recovery Circles due to two Members testing positive for Covid-19.
+We are working to continue scheduled Circles for Members via safe community (in-person) and Zoom.
 If you have any questions regarding hybrid options, please call our message line at (425)-258-5630 and someone will return your phone call as soon as possible.
 Stay safe and be well.

 Here, in a safe place, with support from peers, we see each other’s strengths and celebrate every marker of growth!

 In-person NMI's are Wednesday at 4pm.
 Please call us at 425-258-5630 with any questions.

 We are still enrolling new Members into our community during the Covid-19 pandemic.

 Here are the steps to join us during Covid-19 times: